Staff Board Members

 Justin has served as a Parent Representative on the Board since 2012.
 Justin has worked consistently to improve outcomes and facilities for the students.
-He currently has two children attending Dalmain Primary and an older child who is a former student.
+He currently has one child attending Dalmain Primary and two former students.

 Justin has been a teacher since 2000, filling various roles in country and city schools.
 He is currently the Head of Health and Physical Education at John Forrest Secondary College.
 Justin has served on a variety of other committees such as West Perth District (AFL), WA Football Advisory Committee, and is a secondary representative on the School Sport WA board.

 Justin believes that students at Dalmain Primary School should be given a variety of experiences that will help develop life skills and prepare them for their high school years.